WordPress/gutenberg/docs/designers-developers/developers/data/data-core-editor.md

 ### __experimentalSaveReusableBlock

-Returns an action object used to save a reusable block that's in the store to the REST API.
+Returns an action generator used to save a reusable block that's in the store to the REST API.

 *Parameters*